lyaralyan/lyaralyan/README.md

 # Hi, I'm Levon Yaralyan 👋

-I am a passionate developer with over **4 years** of experience in web and mobile development, specializing in React Native, React, and other modern technologies.
-I enjoy building efficient, scalable applications and continuously learning to stay at the forefront of the industry.
+“Experienced developer with 4+ years in web, mobile, and backend development, specializing in React Native, React, and Node.js.
+Adept at creating scalable, efficient, and user-focused applications.
+Committed to staying ahead in the industry by continuously learning and applying modern technologies to deliver exceptional solutions.”

 ## 🛠 Tech Stack